 Although mandibles have some degree of autonomy from each other, they remain strongly integrated (Fig. 6C-D, Table 3), and the strongest modular signal retrieved by the CR analysis is in the two modules partition which combines both mandibles into one module (Fig. 2A, Table 2), and the head structures in a second module.
 This suggests that the functional selection for matching left and right mandible shapes is limiting deviations from the left and right respective target phenotypes.
-This is corroborated by the relatively small CVP of iTA and iDA, which fall in the range of adaptively accurate characters under selection (Hansen et al., 2006; Pélabon & Hansen, 2008).
+This is corroborated by the relatively small CVP of iTA and iDA, which fall in the range values for characters under selection (Hansen et al., 2006; Pélabon & Hansen, 2008).
 Variational modularity between the mandibles and the rest of the head might have been expected, considering that the mandibles constitute both a developmentally (Posnien & Bucher, 2010) and functionally distinct module.
 Our results support the interpretation that modularity between the head and the mandibles allow conspicuous asymmetry to appear in the mandibles while maintaining the head's global symmetry.
-This may in fact be a general rule in cases of conspicuous asymmetry arising in Bilaterians, where modularity may be an evolutionary way to relax locally the constraints of symmetry(Hansen, 2003).
-One study For the skull of toothed whales it was suggested that asymmetry drives modularity (Churchill et al., 2019) We instead propose that modularity is one prerequisite for conspicuous asymmetry to start evolving.
+This could potentially be a general rule in cases of conspicuous asymmetry arising in Bilaterians, where modularity may be an evolutionary way to relax locally the constraints of symmetry, akin to the more general idea that modularity may "favor evolvability by allowing by allowing one module to change without interfering with the rest of the organism" (Hansen, 2003).

+For the skull of toothed whales it was suggested that it is asymmetry which drives modularity (Churchill et al., 2019).
+We instead propose that modularity is one prerequisite for conspicuous asymmetry to start evolving.
 This fits in our opinion better with the idea that modularity allows traits to evolve independently (Hansen, 2003; Zelditch & Goswami, 2021).
 It might also be the case that there are strong evolutionary positive feedbacks between modularity and asymmetry: for example, once conspicuously asymmetric structures appear, they may be used for divergent functions, which would entail disruptive selection, reinforcing integration within left and right structures and increasing modularity between them.

 Additionally, the link between conspicuous asymmetry and modularity is probably dependent on the type of anatomical and functional relationships between left and right structures, and their symmetrical surroundings.
 In the case of the grasshopper, mandibles are working together to achieve a single function, which certainly constrains the degree of modularity between left and right sides.
-In other cases, such as pincers of lobsters or fiddler crabs, left and right functions are divergent, and one might therefore expect even stronger left-right autonomy(Levinton, 2016).
+In other cases, such as pincers of lobsters or fiddler crabs, left and right functions are divergent, and one might therefore expect even stronger left-right autonomy, although there is data indicating significant linkage in dimorphic crab claws (Levinton, 2016).
 In cases where asymmetric structures are embedded within symmetric structures, such as the Cetacean skull, one may expect that the degree of modularity between them is reduced, compared to what we observe in our study.
-One may also expect that in more symmetrical species, e.g. insects with symmetrical mandibles, Mysticetes Cetaceans which have symmetrical skulls, or crustaceans with symmetric pincers, modularity should be smaller both between left and right sides, and between the studied structure and its anatomical surroundings.
+One may also expect that in more symmetrical species, e.g. insects with symmetrical mandibles, Mysticetes whales which have symmetrical skulls, or crustaceans with symmetric pincers, modularity should be smaller both between left and right sides, and between the studied structure and its anatomical surroundings.

 Effect of module-by-module superimposition on modularity analyses.